samuel2pb/samuel2pb/README.md

 ### Hi there, I'm Samuel Barbosa 👋

-- 🔭 I’m currently working as a Data Engineer Consultant for a major retail company in Brazil.
+- 🔭 I’m currently working as a Senior Data Engineer for a major financial company in Brazil.

-- 🌱 I’m currently learning about Data Engineering, Machine Learning and Cloud!
+- 🌱 I’m currently learning about Data Engineering, Machine Learning and Cloud Architecture !

 <div align="center">
   <a href="https://github.com/samuel2pb">